Epidermophyton floccosum

 Epidermophyton floccosum is a filamentous fungus that causes skin and nail infections in humans.
 This anthropophilic dermatophyte can lead to diseases such as tinea pedis (athlete's foot), tinea cruris, tinea corporis and onychomycosis.
 Diagnostic approaches of the fungal infection include physical examination, culture testing, and molecular detection.
 Topical antifungal treatment, such as the use of terbinafine, itraconazole, voriconazole, and ketoconazole, is often effective.

-E. floccosum is one of the 2 species in the genus Epidermophyton.
+E. floccosum is one of two species in the genus Epidermophyton.
 During the 20th century, this species was the fourth most common cause of dermatophytosis in North America.
 This ascomycete has a worldwide distribution but is more commonly isolated from patients in tropical and subtropical areas.
 The non-soil associated fungus has no specific growth conditions and shows characteristic smooth club-shaped macroconidia under the microscope.

 History and taxonomy

 The fungus was first isolated in 1870 from a tinea cruris patient in Germany by Carl Otto Harz, who named it Acrothecium floccosum.
 Being unaware of Harz's work, Castellani and Sabouraud identified the species again in 1905 and 1907, respectively, and both placed the fungus into the genus Epidermophyton.
 Epidermophyton is one of the three dermatophyte fungal genera; it is distinct from the other two genera (Microsporum and Trichophyton) for the absence of microconidia.
 In 1930, based on the principle of priority, Langeron and Milochevitch renamed the fungus Epidermophyton floccosum to recognize Harz's contribution in identifying the species first, as well as his extensive morphological descriptions.

 Another fungus, originally named Epidermophyton stockdaleae, is a dark-brown, soil-inhabiting species that is morphologically and molecularly distinct to E. floccosum for its longer conidia and 7% NaCl tolerance.
 E. stockdaleae is also clinically differentiated from E. floccosum by its ability in perforating hair.
 Due to the presence of microconidia, E. stockdaleae is now considered a synonym of Trichophyton ajelloi, hence E. floccosum is currently the only species in the genus Epidermophyton.